bartificer/programming-by-stealth/docs/pbs75.md

 ### Seeing an HTTP Request

-To help you see the innards of an HTTP request I’ve created a little server-side script that echoes back details of the HTTP request it received in an HTTP response: [https://bartb.ie/utils/httpEcho/](https://bartb.ie/utils/httpEcho/).
+To help you see the innards of an HTTP request, I’ve created a little server-side script that echoes back details of the HTTP request it received in an HTTP response: [https://bartb.ie/utils/httpEcho/](https://bartb.ie/utils/httpEcho/).

-As well as seeing the request in HTML you can also see it in pure JSON format at [https://bartb.ie/utils/httpEcho/json](https://bartb.ie/utils/httpEcho/json), in pretty-printed JSON format at [https://bartb.ie/utils/httpEcho/jsonText](https://bartb.ie/utils/httpEcho/jsonText), and in plain text (Markdown really) at [https://bartb.ie/utils/httpEcho/text](https://bartb.ie/utils/httpEcho/text).
+As well as seeing the request in HTML, you can also see it in pure JSON format at [https://bartb.ie/utils/httpEcho/json](https://bartb.ie/utils/httpEcho/json), in pretty-printed JSON format at [https://bartb.ie/utils/httpEcho/jsonText](https://bartb.ie/utils/httpEcho/jsonText), and in plain text (Markdown really) at [https://bartb.ie/utils/httpEcho/text](https://bartb.ie/utils/httpEcho/text).

 Note that you can pass query parameters to the script by adding them to the end of the URL, e.g. [https://bartb.ie/utils/httpEcho/?param1=boogers&param2=big%20snot](https://bartb.ie/utils/httpEcho/?param1=boogers&param2=big%20snot)

 Note that you can find [the full source code for these PHP scripts on GitHub](https://github.com/bbusschots/httpEcho.php/).
-Remember that one of the reasons I gave for loving Mustache is that its available in so many languages.
+Remember that one of the reasons I gave for loving Mustache is that it's available in so many languages.
 Well, to underline that point, note that the HTML and plain-text views are both generated using Mustache templates, and that the view object used is the JSON object presented by the JSON and pretty-printed JSON scripts.

 ## HTTP Responses